kvc0/k-lock/README.md

 as long as the lock is making fast progress.
 It also aggressively wakes multiple waiters per unlock when it is heavily contended.

-If there is concern about possible panic in a critical section, `std::sync::Mutex` is the appropriate choice.

-If critical sections are more than a few nanoseconds long, `std::sync::Mutex` may be better.
+In some cases, `std::sync::Mutex` may be better.
 As always, profiling and measuring is important.
 This mutex is tested to outperform `std::sync::Mutex` on brief locks that work with a HashMap but further research is needed to determine suitability for wider timespans.

 Much of this mutex implementation and its documentation is adapted with humble gratitude from the venerable `std::sync::Mutex`.

 ## Poisoning
-The mutex in this module does not implement poisoning.
+The mutex in this module uses the poisoning strategy from `std::sync::Mutex`.

-This means that the \[`lock`\] and \[`try_lock`\] methods return a lock, whether a mutex has been poisoned or not.
-If a panic can put your program in an invalid state, you need to ensure that a possibly invalid invariant is not witnessed.
-In these cases you should strongly consider using `std::sync::Mutex`.

-It is expected that most uses of this lock will work with brief critical sections that do not expose a significant risk of panic.
+It is expected that most uses of this mutex will be to `lock().expect("description")` to propagate a panic from one thread onto all synchronized threads.

 ## Examples